advil64/voyage-into-the-unknown/readme.md

 ```

 Depending on how we setup our queue and heuristic functions, our agent has two options:
- 1. If the agent takes a step to the right first then it is on its way to find the shortest path as it continues right.
+ 1. If the agent takes a step to the right first, then it is on its way to find the shortest path as it continues right.
 In this case our discovered gridworld, once the agent moves through it, will contain the shortest path and A* will follow this path to the finish node when re-solving the now discovered gridworld.
  2. If the agent takes a step down first (which likely has the same priority as taking a step to the right depending on heuristic), then it will have to follow the longer path as it continues downward due to smaller priorities (f(x)).
-In this case our discovered gridworld will not contain the shortest path of the complete gridworld and therefore will not be able to traverse it once we re run A* on the discovered world.
+In this case our discovered gridworld will not contain the shortest path of the complete gridworld (as these blocks are undiscovered and so treated as blocked) and therefore will not be able to traverse the most optimal path of the complete gridworld once we re-run A* on the discovered world.

-Therefore as you can see, if we were to re-solve our discovered gridworld once a path was found; though it is certainly possible that the shortest (most optimal) path is found it is by no means a guarantee.
+Therefore as you can see, if we were to re-solve our discovered gridworld once a path was found; though it is certainly possible that the shortest (most optimal) path is found, it is by no means a guarantee.

 **Question 4**: A gridworld is solvable if it has a clear path from start to goal nodes.
 How does solvability depend on $p$?
 Given $dim = 101$, how does solvability depend on $p$?
 For a range of $p$ values, estimate the probability that a maze will be solvable by generating multiple environments and checking them for solvability.
 Plot density vs solvability, and try to identify as accurately as you can the threshold $p_0$ where for $p < p_0$, most mazes are solvable, but $p > p_0$, most mazes are not solvable.
 Is A* the best search algorithm to use here, to test for solvability?
 Note for this problem you may assume that the entire gridworld is known, and hence only needs to be searched once each.